StarRocks/starrocks/docs/en/administration/management/resource_management/be_label.md

 :::note

-- The total number of BEs in the labels where the table resides must be greater than the number of replicas.
+- The total number of BE nodes associated with the labels must be greater than the number of replicas.
 Otherwise, an error `Table replication num should be less than or equal to the number of available BE nodes` will occur.
-- The labels added to the table must already exist.
+- The label to be associated with a table must already exist.
 Otherwise, an error `Getting analyzing error.
 Detail message: Cannot find any backend with location: rack:xxx` will occur.

 :::

 #### At table creation

-If you want to distribute the table's data across rack 1 and rack 2 at table creation, you can execute the following statement:
+You can use the property `"labels.location"` to distribute the table's data across rack 1 and rack 2 at table creation:

 ```SQL
 CREATE TABLE example_table (